-Cubist art attains a sort of optical vibration from its mashup of multiple perspectives, our brains recognition of an object or figure is tested by the abstraction of its form.
-Yet Girl with a Mandolin somehow sidesteps the tension felt in so many cubist works.
+Cubist art attains a sort of optical vibration from its mashup of multiple perspectives, our brain’s recognition of an object or figure is tested by the abstraction of its form.
+Girl with a Mandolin somehow sidesteps the tension felt in so many cubist works.
 Her silhouette, while fragmented, is still clear, her posture still emotive.
-The woman with the mandolin has been elevated to iconography, but Fanny Tellier the person is still there just beneath the surface.
-According to Golding, had Picasso taken the time to resolve the work, it would have become “simultaneously more elaborate, more abstract, and more consistent in style”—and you have to wonder, how much of Fanny Tellier would be left?
+The woman with the mandolin has been elevated to iconography, but Fanny Tellier the person is still there beneath the surface.
+According to Golding, if Picasso had taken the time to resolve the work, it would be “simultaneously more elaborate, more abstract, and more consistent in style”—and you have to wonder, how much of Fanny Tellier would be left?

 Reed Enger, "Girl with a Mandolin (Portrait of Fanny Tellier)," in Obelisk Art History, Published September 25, 2017; last modified November 08, 2022, http://www.arthistoryproject.com/artists/pablo-picasso/girl-with-a-mandolin-fally-tellier/.